Andrea Werhun

-Andrea Werhun is a Canadian writer and actress from Toronto, Ontario.
+Andrea Werhun is a Canadian writer and actress.
 She is most noted for her 2018 book Modern Whore, a memoir of her time as a sex worker prior to establishing herself as a creative professional.
 She studied at University of Toronto, majoring in English and minoring in religious studies.

 Werhun worked as an escort and as an erotic dancer.
 After leaving that line of work she wrote and published Modern Whore, but remained active as an outreach worker helping to educate active sex workers on issues such as safer sex and protecting themselves from violent clients.

 Career

 Sex work and Modern Whore

 Werhun began working as a escort for an agency in 2011 at the age of twenty-one.
 In 2013 she retired from escorting.

 Following her retirement, she moved with her boyfriend to St. Agatha, Ontario to work on an organic farm for two years.
 Following her two years in St. Agatha, she worked as a high school science tutor for the Cree Nation of Eastmain.
 After she returned to Toronto where she lived in her mom's home while briefly working as a production assistant in film and television.

 Originally, Werhun and collaborator Nicole Bazuin agreed to call Modern Whore a "creative non-memoir" for the sake of not publicly outting Werhun as a sex worker.
 At book readings, Werhun would refer to the events as being possibly true without confirming their veracity.
 She slowly began coming-out as a former sex worker to people in her life.
 In 2016, she appeared in the CBC documentary Sugar Sisters in which she chose to be identified as an author and former call girl.
 Prior to the documentary airing, she came out publicly on Facebook.

 In March 2017, she started working as a stripper at the age of twenty-seven.
 In September of that year, she quit to self-publish Modern Whore.
 Seven months after publishing the book, she returned to stripping as sales of the book had failed to turn a profit.
 While working as a stripper, Werhun started doing outreach work with Maggie's: The Toronto Sex Workers Action Project, where she worked to provide safe sex and drug kits for street workers.

 In March 2020, due to the ongoing COVID-19 pandemic, the strip club Werhun worked at closed.
 Following the closure, Werhun moved to online sex work, where she created her business called "Hire-A-Muse".
 Her services offered included creative writing collaboration, reading novels to clients, and filming nude videos.